 - business cards (for the blogging conference)

 - tissues (always good to have for public bathrooms)

 - travel towel

 - sleep mask (annoying, but then so is being woken up at 6am by the sun)

 - small notebook and pens

-After only a few days, I can already see a few flaws in my packing list.
+After only a few days, I can already see a few flaws in my travel packing checklist for carry-on only.
 My biggest struggle seems to be with the bags themselves, not what I actually pack.
 I might just go back to the double backpack routine, even if it is annoying.
 Perfection probably isn’t possible, but I will keep tweaking the list with each trip, and hopefully one of these days it will be good enough.
 But I can’t imagine ever ditching my carry-on only philosophy.

 You might also enjoy: